fpco/applied-haskell/web-services.md

    = Request
   -> (Response -> IO ResponseReceived)
   -> IO ResponseReceived

+-- Basically a more complicated version of type SimpleApp = Request -> IO Response
 ```

 * CPS transformed to allow the application to acquire a scarce resource